SixArm/unix-shell-script-kit/README.md

 ## Comparison helpers

+### cmp_alnums

-### cmp_alnums: compare alnums as groups, such as for word version strings.
+cmp_alnums: compare alnums as groups, such as for word version strings..

 ```sh
 cmp_alnums "a.b.c" "a.b.d"
 # => -1 (negative one means left < right)
 ```

+### cmp_digits

-### cmp_digits: compare digits as groups, such as for number version strings.
+cmp_digits: compare digits as groups, such as for number version strings..

 ```sh
 cmp_digits "1.2.3" "1.2.4"